-For us, becoming a farmer looks like a very labor intensive job to do on a regular basis.
-Even though she takes care of the garden alone, she believes that if cared well, all the microbes, bacteria and all ecosystems can maintain & sustain the garden itself blog here.
+For us, becoming a farmer looks like a very labour-intensive job to do on a regular basis.
+Even though she takes care of the garden alone, she believes that if cared for well, all the microbes, bacteria and all ecosystems can maintain & sustain the garden itself blog here.
 “I have no problem working alone because I team up with the microbes.
 I initiate the first job, then they do the rest”.

-Hearing those words made us understand that Nana has considered her job more than doing farming stuff, but more than that, she put all of her trust to her surrounding environment & ecosystem along with its supporters, like bees, worms, ants, ducks, fly and birds.
+Hearing those words made us understand that Nana has considered her job more than doing farming stuff, but more than that, she put all of her trust in her surrounding environment & ecosystem along with its supporters, like bees, worms, ants, ducks, fly and birds.
 She is the true Farmers!

 Additionally, becoming a farmer doesn’t mean that you cannot implement a zero-waste lifestyle.
 She does integrate it in some ways, for instance:

 1. Instead of using plastic bottles as packaging, Nana uses glass bottles that her customers can return on the next Juice delivery best site.
 So far, her customers are mostly from Mataram & Senggigi.